Between lakes and

 Eagle Peak and 4 lakes lookout

-Recommended parking: north of the village, leave the D678, direction Pic de l'Aigle Departure : Pic de l'Aigle car park in Chaux-du-Dombief Difficulty : Medium Directions to follow:
+Recommended parking: north of the village, leave the D678, direction Pic de l'Aigle Start Point: Pic de l'Aigle car park in Chaux-du-Dombief Directions to follow:

-Since PIC PARKING, the rocky path climbs (yellow marking) north to Foot of the peak through beautiful dry lawns.
+1. Start with the rocky path uphill (yellow marking) north to Foot of the peak through beautiful dry lawns.
 A steep climb to climb (red white marking) over 200 m leads to EAGLE PEAK .

-1. The path continues northeast, winding along the wooded ridge.
-It approaches a forest road twice and accesses the Belvedere of the Three Lakes, Ilay, Grand Maclu and Petit Maclu.
+2. The path continues northeast, winding along the wooded ridge.
+It comes close to a forest road twice and leads to the Belvedere of the Three Lakes, Ilay, Grand Maclu and Petit Maclu.

-4. By taking the cycle lane on the left at the side of the road (yellow marking) , join the PETIT MACLU LAKE (car park).
+5. By taking the cycle lane on the left at the edge of the road (yellow marking) , join the PETIT MACLU LAKE (car park).
 The path then runs along the Petit Maclu and Grand Maclu lakes towards Ilay.

 Be careful, in winter, the climb to the Pic de l'Aigle can be slippery because it is frozen: know when to give up!
 Steep and slippery passage at times on the descent to access the lakes.